MacMurray Centre - 3 MacMurray Road Remuera 1050 Auckland 09-5501080

-What is infant regurgitation (reflux) ?
+What is reflux (infant regurgitation) ?

-Is infant regurgitation normal?
+Is gastric reflux normal?

-Should I worry if my infant regurgitates?
+Should I worry if my infant spills?

 Projectile (or forceful) vomiting occurs in some serious conditions.
 But projectile regurgitation that looks like vomiting is also commonly seen in functional infant regurgitation.

-Signs that something more serious may be going on would include your baby having problems gaining weight, crying excessively, problems feeding, problems breathing, or throwing up blood or bile (green colour).
+Signs that something more serious may be going on would include your baby having problems gaining weight, crying excessively, problems feeding, problems breathing or throwing up blood or bile (green colour).

-Gastroesophageal reflux disease (GORD) refers to tissue damage or harmful symptoms that happen because of reflux.
+Gastroesophageal Reflux Disease (GORD) refers to a condition where tissue damage or harmful symptoms happen because of the reflux.
 GORD is not common in otherwise healthy infants.
-GORD is common following preterm birth and in infants with chronic lung disease or cerebral palsy.
-Common problems due to GORD include:
+GORD is more common in preterm birth and in infants with otherwise chronic diseases.

 Recurrent aspiration (inhaling) of refluxed material into the lungs